1. StreamNative Platform

 Check storage

-To check storage for a topic, follow these steps.
+To check the storage for topics, follow these steps.

 3. If the topic is partitioned, click the partition link of the selected topic.